mjastad/tech-summit/README.md

 BaRT will run on most platform(s) having a working Bash v3.2 installation or higher.
 However, there may of course be minor differences across various linux distributions.

 BaRT has been tested using Mac OSX, 10.12.4 and BSD/Linux which the author(s) are familiar with.
-Feedback regarding installation and usage on other platforms will be greatly appreciated, and included in future distributions.
+Feedback regarding installation and usage on other distributions would be greatly appreciated, followed by future updates (as needed).

 (3) HISTORY